 Highlights four relaxation practices: breathing techniques, guided imagery, muscle relaxation, and yoga poses.

 11 Self-Care Tips for Teens and Young Adults

 Offers 11 tools for promoting self-care and reducing stress for young people, including yoga, meditation, creative expression, and more.

 Provides a variety of free self-care resources, including resources for people living with mental illness, those concerned about unemployment, and students with children.

 Explains how stress impacts the body and provides techniques for managing stress, including different breathing techniques.

 1. Call 911 or other local emergency personnel if you are in crisis and need immediate assistance.

-2. Get support from free hotlines by texting, calling, or accessing online 24/7:
+2. Get support from free hotlines by texting, calling, or accessing them online 24/7: